 Lavender Aromatherapy Calms Premenstrual Emotions

-Japanese researchers have determined that Lavender essential oil can alleviate premenstrual emotional mood changes, confirming other research showing Lavender aromatherapy produces overall calming effects.
+Lavender essential oil can alleviate premenstrual emotional mood changes, say scientists.
+This confirms other research showing Lavender aromatherapy produces overall calming effects.

 The women were selected from Shitennoji University after the researchers conducted medical questionnaires and medical histories from a larger group of women.